NikkiMerena/Global_sky_mosaic/README.md

 5. Right-click on the sky.html file in the Visual Studio Code file explorer, and select "Open with Live Server" from the context menu.
 6. The website should automatically open in your default web browser with live reload enabled.
 Any changes you make to the code should be immediately reflected in the preview.

-Alternativly you can click the link provided! https://nikkimerena.github.io/Global_sky_mosaic/
+Alternatively you can click the link provided! https://nikkimerena.github.io/Global_sky_mosaic/